Undergraduate

 Dr. Philip van Beynen with REU class

-Students are paid a $600/week stipend along with free housing, food stipend, travel allowance to/from Tampa, FL, and a travel allowance to present their research at a national conference.
+Students were paid a $600/week stipend along with free housing, food stipend, travel allowance to/from Tampa, FL, and a travel allowance to present their research at a national conference.

 Collage of research topics for urban water and sustainability.

-REU participants must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
+REU participants had to be U.S. citizens, U.S. nationals, or permanent residents of the United States.

-For the Summer of 2023 the University of South Florida has received funding from the National Science Foundation (NSF) to host eight undergraduate students who will be starting their junior or senior year in Fall 2023 to work on an interdisciplinary Research Experience for Undergraduates (REU) program focusing on Urban Water Sustainability (UWS).
-The students accepted into the program will be paired in a team and work with research mentors on specific topics that address environmental concerns related to UWS.
+The National Science Foundation (NSF) funded USF to host eight undergraduate students a year starting their junior or senior year in the upcoming semester to work on an interdisciplinary Research Experience for Undergraduates (REU) program focusing on Urban Water Sustainability (UWS).
+The students accepted into the program were paired in a team and worked with research mentors on specific topics that addressed environmental concerns related to UWS.

 The REU consists of five components, 1-4 occurring during the nine-week summer REU and the fifth in the following fall or spring: